jloisel/t440p/README.md

 ## This repo was initially forked from https://www.github.com/jloisel/t440p
+### But it is now very different

-It Contains modifications that i Use on my system to make it perform better.
+It contains modifications that I use on my system to make it perform better.
 - I purchased a DW1820A wifi card for just $10 on ali Express.
 With this boot pack it is working (Full 5GHZ wifi and Bluetooth 4.1)
 - The theme is lighter and one I prefer.
 - I have compiled a SSDT Patch for this notebook to make the touchpad scroll better